caongocthai/VideoEditor/README.txt

+# VideoEditor
-# VideoEditor is an app that lets users edit their videos (it works like how it sounds)
+VideoEditor is an app that lets users edit their videos (it works like how it sounds)<br />

 The app is written in Swift using AVFoundation framework, AVKit framework, MobileCoreServices framework and Photos framework.

-# I am an "anti-storyboard" person.
+##### I am an "anti-storyboard" person.
 Therefore, all the UI were designed programmatically using auto layout (adding constraints) technique.

 Its functionalities: